-Salubria is the name of the 18th century manor house built by Reverend John Thompson, the rector of the Little Fork Church from 1740 to 1772.
+Visit historic Salubria, and 18th century manor house built by Reverend John Thompson, the rector of the Little Fork Church from 1740 to 1772.

 The house received the name Salubria , Latin for healthful, from a later owner, James Hansbrough, in the early 1800s and has been known by that name since that time.

 The house has identical front and rear facades and is built of brick laid in Flemish bond.
 Three sides of the house are stuccoed in a manner simulating rustication, though for some reason the east end never received this treatment.